NixOS/nix/doc/manual/src/release-notes/rl-2.0.md

     be passed to builders in a non-lossy way.
-If the special attribute `__structuredAttrs` is set to `true`, the other derivation attributes are serialised in JSON format and made available to the builder via the file .attrs.json in the builder’s temporary directory.
+If the special attribute `__structuredAttrs` is set to `true`, the other derivation attributes are serialised in JSON format and made available to the builder via the file `.attrs.json` in the builder’s temporary directory.
 This obviates the need for `passAsFile` since JSON files have no size restrictions, unlike process environments.

     [As a convenience to Bash
     builders](https://github.com/NixOS/nix/commit/2d5b1b24bf70a498e4c0b378704cfdb6471cc699),
-    Nix writes a script named .attrs.sh to the builder’s directory that initialises shell variables corresponding to all attributes that are representable in Bash.
+    Nix writes a script named `.attrs.sh` to the builder’s directory that initialises shell variables corresponding to all attributes that are representable in Bash.
 This includes non-nested (associative) arrays.
 For example, the attribute `hardening.format = true` ends up as the Bash associative array element `${hardening[format]}`.

   - Builders can
     [now](https://github.com/NixOS/nix/commit/88e6bb76de5564b3217be9688677d1c89101b2a3)
-    communicate what build phase they are in by writing messages to the file descriptor specified in NIX\_LOG\_FD.
+    communicate what build phase they are in by writing messages to the file descriptor specified in `NIX_LOG_FD`.
 The current phase is shown by the `nix` progress indicator.

   - In Linux sandbox builds, we